spesmilo/electrum-server/HOWTO.md

 ### Step 9.
 Create a self-signed SSL cert

+[Note: SSL certificates signed by a CA are supported by 2.0 clients.]

 To run SSL / HTTPS you need to generate a self-signed certificateusing openssl.
 You could just comment out the SSL / HTTPS ports in the config and run without, but this is not recommended.